Logistic function: In economics and sociology: diffusion of innovations

 The logistic function can be used to illustrate the progress of the diffusion of an innovation through its life cycle.

 In The Laws of Imitation (1890), Gabriel Tarde describes the rise and spread of new ideas through imitative chains.
 In particular, Tarde identifies three main stages through which innovations spread: the first one corresponds to the difficult beginnings, during which the idea has to struggle within a hostile environment full of opposing habits and beliefs; the second one corresponds to the properly exponential take-off of the idea, with $f(x)=2^x$; finally, the third stage is logarithmic, with $f(x)=\log(x)$, and corresponds to the time when the impulse of the idea gradually slows down while, simultaneously new opponent ideas appear.
 The ensuing situation halts or stabilizes the progress of the innovation, which approaches an asymptote.

-In a Sovereign state, the subnational units (constituent states or cities) may use loans to finance their projects.
-However, this funding source is usually subject to strict legal rules as well as to economy scarcity constraints, specially the resources the banks can lend (due to their equity or Basel limits).
+In a sovereign state, the subnational units (constituent states or cities) may use loans to finance their projects.
+However, this funding source is usually subject to strict legal rules as well as to economy scarcity constraints, especially the resources the banks can lend (due to their equity or Basel limits).
 These restrictions, which represent a saturation level, along with an exponential rush in an economic competition for money, create a public finance diffusion of credit pleas and the aggregate national response is a sigmoid curve.

-In the history of economy, when new products are introduced there is an intense amount of research and development which leads to dramatic improvements in quality and reductions in cost.
+Historically, when new products are introduced there is an intense amount of research and development which leads to dramatic improvements in quality and reductions in cost.
 This leads to a period of rapid industry growth.
 Some of the more famous examples are: railroads, incandescent light bulbs, electrification, cars and air travel.
 Eventually, dramatic improvement and cost reduction opportunities are exhausted, the product or process are in widespread use with few remaining potential new customers, and markets become saturated.

 Logistic analysis was used in papers by several researchers at the International Institute of Applied Systems Analysis (IIASA).
 These papers deal with the diffusion of various innovations, infrastructures and energy source substitutions and the role of work in the economy as well as with the long economic cycle.
 Long economic cycles were investigated by Robert Ayres (1989).
 Cesare Marchetti published on long economic cycles and on diffusion of innovations.
 Arnulf Grübler's book (1990) gives a detailed account of the diffusion of infrastructures including canals, railroads, highways and airlines, showing that their diffusion followed logistic shaped curves.

 Carlota Perez used a logistic curve to illustrate the long (Kondratiev) business cycle with the following labels: beginning of a technological era as irruption, the ascent as frenzy, the rapid build out as synergy and the completion as maturity.